 It is our aim to nurture a sense of well-being and security by providing accommodation which gives students the space to be themselves and to grow in maturity and confidence.

-Before any Oxford Sixth Form College accommodation is organised, the Accommodation and Welfare Officer will contact the student to discuss any specific issues or concerns.
+The identification of the most appropriate accommodation for a student begins at the admissions interview.
 In addition, all students are offered on-going help with any problem relating to their accommodation: College staff will work together to make sure any issues are dealt with quickly and effectively.

 If you would like to know more about our support services, weare happy to answer any questions you may have.
 Call us today on 01865 793333 or email us at firstname.lastname@example.org.